 There is almost nothing as precious as a toddler bursting into laughter.
 Since time immemorial, tickling children (and even younger siblings) has been considered a form of play.
 Tickling babies is often considered a harmless and enjoyable way to bond and play.
-Some children even request their parents for tickling baby feet games from their parents, which creates a sense of closeness and playfulness.
-However, there are a lot of reasons floating around which deem tickling and playful tickle fights to be really harmful to children.
-Yes, you read that right.
+However, tickling babies can be harmful for them.
+Yes, you read that right; tickling babies is harmful.
+Read ahead to know more.

 First things first, it is just cruel to tickle a defenceless infant who is unable to express whether or not they enjoy it.
 While gentle touch can be enjoyable for babies, it’s crucial to respect their boundaries.
 Avoid tickling if a baby seems uncomfortable or unable to express their preference.
 There are countless other ways to bond and create happy moments with your baby.
 It’s really unfortunate that if they don’t enjoy being tickled at all, they won’t be able to express it as toddlers find it difficult to communicate.
 They might even find themselves struggling for air, all the while giving the impression that they are having the time of their life.